PO Box 8795

 Business School Overview

-The Mason School of Business at College of William and Mary offers graduate programs in these departments and concentrations: consulting, entrepreneurship, finance, general management, leadership, marketing, portfolio management, public policy, real estate, and supply chain management/logistics.
-Its tuition is full-time: $29,350 per year (in-state); full-time: $39,750 per year (out-of-state); part-time: $700 per credit (in-state); part-time: $1,100 per credit (out-of-state); executive: $86,500 total program (in-state); and executive: $86,500 total program (out-of-state).
-At graduation, 56.9 percent of graduates of the full-time program are employed.
+The Mason School of Business at College of William and Mary offers these departments and concentrations: consulting, entrepreneurship, finance, general management, health care administration, marketing, production/operations management, real estate, supply chain management/logistics, and quantitative analysis/statistics and operations research.
+Its tuition is full-time: $30,898 per year (in-state); full-time: $41,354 per year (out-of-state); part-time: $700 per credit (in-state); part-time: $1,100 per credit (out-of-state); executive: $89,500 total program (in-state); and executive: $89,500 total program (out-of-state).
+At graduation, 44.8 percent of graduates of the full-time program are employed.

 The College of William and Mary, located in Williamsburg, Va., is the second-oldest institute of higher education in the country, next to Harvard University.
 The college was founded in 1693, and in 1919, William and Mary’s Department of Business opened, laying the groundwork for what is now the Mason School of Business.

 Graduate students can earn either an M.B.A. or a master’s of accounting degree at the Mason School of Business.
 The full-time M.B.A. program spans over two years, and includes the Leadership Development Experience, which provides students with one-on-one coaching from a senior business executive.
 The executive M.B.A. at Mason School of Business is designed for experienced professionals and usually takes about 20 months to earn, with Friday and Saturday classes twice a month.
 Through the flex M.B.A. program, students take classes weekday evenings for about three years.